Activities

 Carapantallas Project

-Open Call
+1st Open Call 2026

-Proyecto´ace invites artists, designers and researchers to participate in Carapantallas, a program that transforms traditional Buenos Aires billboards into spaces for artistic experimentation.
-Taking advantage of urban memory and the processual dynamics of a residency, this project combines printmaking, painting, print media, installation, and urban intervention to explore new forms of expression in the public and private spheres.
-Emerging from the restoration of two discarded ‘carapantallas’, now installed in our studio, this program offers a platform to intervene and reflect on these urban devices as contemporary palimpsests where the ephemeral and the institutional intertwine in the struggle for visibility and permanence.
+Proyecto´ace invites artists, artivists, designers, and researchers –Argentine or permanent residents in Argentina-to participate in Carapantallas, a program that transforms traditional Buenos Aires´ billboards into spaces for artistic experimentation.
+Drawing on urban memory and the process-based dynamics of a residency, this project brings together printmaking, painting, graphic practices, installation, and urban intervention to explore new forms of expression across the public and private realms.

-• is completely free of charge
+• is free of charge

-• includes materials and tools commonly found in a workshop*
+• includes materials and tools commonly found in a workshop to support installation*

 More information about this program by clicking on THIS LINK.